P.S. 516: Sunset Park Avenues Elementary School - Brooklyn, NY

 Center For Family Life in Sunset Park

-In the 2022-2023 school year, P.S.
-516 is excited to announce our partnership with Center for Family Life in Sunset Park beginning September 2022!
-New funding from the NYSED 21st Century Community Learning Center grant, will allow Center for Family Life in Sunset Park to serve 160 students, grades K-5 in free, 5-day per week afterschool that will run from school dismissal through 5:45pm.
-The afterschool program will be designed to engage students in consistent group and community-building activities that promote social, physical, academic and creative development.
-For more information email Olney Edmondson at o.edmondson@centerforfamilylife.org.
+P.S.
+516 has a robust partnership with Center for Family Life in Sunset Park (CFL) to provide free afterschool, and summer camp to students in grades K-5.
+Center for Family Life in Sunset Park serves 160 students, grades K-5 in free, 5-day per week afterschool that will run from school dismissal through 5:45pm.
+The afterschool program is designed to engage students in consistent group and community-building activities that promote social, physical, academic and creative development.
+For more information email Olney Edmondson at [email protected].

 Title III Program